Want advance notice of new publications and more? Sign up for LITBITS »

 The experience of working in both letterpress and digital media provoked an investigation of books and reading that became Gutenberg’s Fingerprint: Paper, Pixels & the Lasting Impression of Books, published 2017.

 Simonds has edited two anthologies: A Literary Companion to Gardens (2008) and A Literary Companion to the Night (2009).
 She has been writer–in–residence at Green College, University of British Columbia, and at the Whistler Vicious Circle.
 For ten years, she wrote a monthly column, AboutBooks, in the Kingston Whig Standard.
 She has taught creative writing at Kwantlen University, was adjunct professor in the Optional Residency MFA in Creative Writing program at UBC, a visiting scholar at The University of Saskatchewan in Saskatoon, and now privately mentors writers working in both fiction and creative nonfiction.
-In 2009, with a team of dedicated volunteers, she founded Kingston WritersFest and as Artistic Director, shaped a world-class festival, that draws an audience of 10,000.
+In 2009, with a team of dedicated volunteers, she reimagined Kingston WritersFest and as the Founding Artistic Director, shaped a world-class festival that draws an audience of 10,000.
 The Festival has set up the Merilyn Simonds Protégé Project in honour of her work mentoring young writers.
 She served as Chair of The Writers Union of Canada in 2012-2013 and spent several years on the Board of Directors of McGill-Queen’s Press.

 In September 2015, Simonds adapted the Alice Munro short story “Dear Life” into a foundational text and script for a symphony by Zosha di Castri, commissioned by Alexander Shelley, the incoming musical director of the Canadian National Arts Centre Orchestra, with voice recording by Shakespearean actress Martha Henry, soprano voice by Erin Wall, photography by Larry Towell, media production by Turbine, and creative direction by Donna Feore of the Stratford Festival.
 In March, 2016, Simonds’ essay “Where do you think you are?” was published in The Cambridge Companion to Alice Munro, published by Cambridge University Press.

-Merilyn Simonds lives with writer and translator Wayne Grady, dividing her time between Kingston, Ontario, and San Miguel de Allende, Mexico.
+Merilyn Simonds lives with writer and translator Wayne Grady, and divides her time between Kingston, Ontario, and San Miguel de Allende, Mexico.